idalbo/data_engineering_zoomcamp_project/README.md

 This step generates resources inside your Google Cloud Platform account

 * cd inside the terraform folder
-* if on windows, execute `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS` (where tue GOOGLE_APPLICATION_CREDENTIALS have been added to the environmental variables of your User, referecing the json with the information)
+* if on windows, execute `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS` (where the GOOGLE_APPLICATION_CREDENTIALS have been added to the environmental variables of your User, referencing the json with the credentials)
 * `teraform init`
 * `terraform plan` (give you your GCP project ID)
 * `terraform apply` (give you your GCP project ID)

 ### airflow

-The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account.
+The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account (if you don't and would like to have one, please follow these steps: https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_1_basics_n_setup/1_terraform_gcp).

 ### prerequisites